 BJ Frachiseur tells Jake Whitman of NBC News that receiving the home “has taken a weight off my shoulders.
 I’ll go home, and I’ll say, oh, I’m going to my house.
 My house.
 Watching my kids play in the back yard and say, ‘Oh, this is my house.’
 My house.
 Awesome.”

 McGraw, whose sister, grandfather, and uncle are all veterans, tells Whitman that when he awards houses to vets, “They all — they don’t expect it.
 They don’t think they deserve it.
-The thing I’ll try to tell them is that, ‘You deserve everything good comes to you in life.
+The thing I’ll try to tell them is that, ‘You deserve everything good that comes to you in life.
 And take this, and build a life with it.’”